iamsrp/dexter/README.md

 The inputs are ways to get requests into the system.
 A simple **unsecured** socket-based one is provided in `test_config`, which you can telnet to and type into.

-Inputs which convert spoken audio into text are also provided.
-The `DeepSpeechInput` class has great accuracy but be sure to be using the versions which use TensorFlowLite (0.9.0 and up), since the prior versions are super slow.
-The default configutations look for the model and scorer files in `${HOME}/deepspeech`.

-Since the future DeepSpeech is currently looking uncertain you should also try out the Vosk speech-to-text engine.
-It's newer but seems to work well.

 If the client is too slow at speech-to-text then you might want to consider off-loading some of the work to a machine with decent horse-power; see the `RemoteInput` class for doing that.
 The `PocketSphinxInput` class works with decent speed on a Raspberry Pi, but its accuracy isn't great.

 It is recommended that you have only a single audio input.
 The reason for this is left as an exercise for the reader.